"It is almost time": Wizkid teases with new images as tracklist for Morayo leaks

 Comments have trailed the recent images shared online by the singer.
 Something noticed in the viral photos has caught the attention of netizens.

-The whiteboard in the background of the image, which contains the tracklists of his upcoming album, has caught the attention of netizens and Wizkid fans.
+The whiteboard in the background of the image, which contains the tracklist of his upcoming album, has caught the attention of netizens and Wizkid's fans.

 Here are some of the reactions that trailed photos: